bohadi/bohadi.github.io/index.md

 ---
 Welcome to the user site of [github/bohadi](https://github.com/bohadi).<br>

-I am interested in engineering effective software using<br>
+I am interested in engineering effective software, using in anger<br>
 functional programming, type theory, and category theory.<br>

 contact me<br>
 bohadi protonmail com<br>

 <!--
-compilers, cryptography, parallel/concurrent/distributed systems
+parallel/concurrent/distributed systems, compilers, cryptography,

 also ai/ann, genomics, 3d games

 [learning resources](./resources)
 -->

+<br><br>
 Thank you for visiting.<br>
 Here is a short recording of me playing the guitar, which I enjoy.